 I am so thankful that, despite a few arguments to eat the tomatoes in my salad (the one food I despised as a child), and sometimes seeming annoyed when my parents asked what I learned in school that day, that family dinner time was top priority for my family.
 In fact, I loved every minute of it!

-Dinner time for our family never lacked interesting conversation, as we poured over some of the simplest meals.
-If my Mom was cooking it was usually Lemon Pepper Chicken or spaghetti and if it was up to my Dad it was tomato soup or savory pot pies.
+Dinner time for our large family never lacked interesting conversation, as we poured over some of the simplest meals.
+If my Mom was cooking, it was usually Lemon Pepper Chicken or spaghetti and if it was up to my Dad it was tomato soup or savory pot pies.

 Like I said, this winter weather is sure making me feel nostalgic!

-To help bring me back to those days from long ago, I decided to whip up a simple, yet comforting dinner, just like we had growing up.
-I headed to my local Walmart to grab a few groceries for my “homesick” dinner.
-In honor of my Dad, I grabbed a frozen Marie Callender’s pot pie, stuff for a Caesar salad (my favorite salad as a kid because there were no tomatoes!) and some stuff for Mini Heart Shaped Cranberry Hand Pies (in honor of my Mom’s famous fruit pies!)…. ahh… the perfect dinner to warm you up on a cold winter day!
+To help bring me back to those days from long ago, I decided to whip up a simple, yet comforting dinner, just like I had growing up.
+In honor of my Dad, I made mini pot pies, Caesar salad (my favorite salad as a kid because there were no tomatoes!) and these Mini Heart Shaped Cranberry Hand Pies (in honor of my Mom’s famous fruit pies!)…. ahh… the perfect dinner to warm you up on a cold winter day!